ValKmjolnir/DQN-demo/README.md

 ## Description

-Simple DQN demo using nasal programming language.
+Simple DQN demo written in nasal programming language.

 DQN data will be stored in file: agent.dat

 ## Requirements

-Nasal interpreter version 11.0.
+Nasal interpreter version 11.2.
 See [here](#what-is-nasal).
 Better use the version on branch master, or download latest zip.

 Need to add path of nasal interpreter to environment path.
 But i copy the `std` directory here so it could run correctly without adding path.